wp-plugins/sportspress-tv/readme.txt

 4. SportsPress TV setting page.

 == Changelog ==

+= 0.9.6 =
+* Feature - 47 new channels added for Japan.
+* Feature - 35 new channels added for Portugal.
+* Localization - Update Finnish translation.

 = 0.9.5 =
 * Fix - Video players always appearing at the top of posts instead of actual location.